Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Background

 In addition to the ability to measure range, Doppler velocity and azimuth angle, electromagnetic waves in the millimeter wave band have low atmospheric attenuation and better penetration of rain, smoke and dust \cite{appleby2007millimeter}.
 These characteristics make the radar sensor work all day regardless of severe weather conditions.
 However, radar sensors still have certain limitations.
 They exhibit low angular resolution and cannot distinguish between closely located objects.
-Besides, the point clouds generated by radars are sparsely distributed, with only a few points on a pedestrian and a dozen points on a car.
+The point clouds generated by radars are sparsely distributed, with only a few points on a pedestrian and a dozen points on a car.
 These points cannot adequately outline an object's contours, making it challenging to extract the geometric information \cite{fritsche2016radar, john2019rvnet}.
+Doppler radar measurements have a limitation in that they only provide the radial component of velocity.
+The lack of tangential velocity makes it difficult to estimate the accurate velocity of an object in dynamic scenes \cite{long2021full, li2022mathsf}.
+Besides, data produced by radars are noisy, which may arise from diverse sources such as multipath interference, electrical interference and equipment imperfections \cite{griffiths2014radar, kopp2023tackling}.
+Such noise reduces the precision and reliability of radar data, while also increasing the probability of false detections.
 Furthermore, radars are weak in the perception of stationary obstacles.
 Moving targets can be distinguished from the surrounding scene in one dimension of range and velocity.
 However, radars are highly sensitive to metal, often resulting in strong reflections from stationary objects such as manhole covers on the ground.
-As a result, stationary objects are usually filtered in practice, resulting in a lack of detecting stationary obstacles.
+Strong reflections from stationary objects are not filtered, resulting in a lack of detecting stationary obstacles.